 The day of the event, I prepare a big crock pot of stock broth.
 I've tried many different types, but tend to like a beef based broth with a bit of soy, garlic, onions, green onion and lots and lots of seasonings.
 Using the crock pot when you are serving many folks allows the broth to be hot, tasty and ready to refill an empty pot at a moment's notice.

 Once the food is ready, you need to focus on making the cheese fondue.
-I have made them from scratch, before, but typically like to start with what I call a starter fondue cheese, a swiss variety, and create my own from there.
+I have made them from scratch, before, but typically like to start with what I call a starter fondue cheese, a Swiss variety, and create my own from there.
 You can buy packets of fondue starter cheese at most grocery stores.
-Typically, they can be found with the gourmet chese and it may require you asking someone to find the small boxes.
+Typically, they can be found with the gourmet cheese and it may require you asking someone to find the small boxes.
 Prepare your cheeses ahead of time (shredding them) so you can make the fondue quickly.
 I try various ingredients in my sauces from wine, beer, nutmeg, finely chopped pecans, garlic and many different spices.
 Try a spicy variety by adding crushed red pepper, cumin, tarragon, a few dashes of your favorite hot sauce and some garlic.
 Complete the sauce by adding some pepper jack cheese.
-Or how about making a sweeter variety using a reisling wine, nutmeg, tarragon, and mozarella?
+Or how about making a sweeter variety using a Riesling wine, nutmeg, tarragon, and mozzarella?

 For fondue help check out these sites: